Rihpmad545/House_Price_Prediction_Pystem/README.md

 This project estimates the market value of a house using Machine Learning techniques and various property characteristics.

-The system analyzes features such as:
+The system analyzes features such as :-

 * Area
 * Bedrooms